GlitcherOG/Icesaw-SSX-Level-Editor-Plugin/README.md

 ## Current Todo

  ### Data Editing
- - Patch Transform (with reset transform and rotation to zero)
  - Spline Transform (With Reset Transformat and rotation to zero)

  - Create New Objects for all scripts